MISO: Exploiting Multi-Instance GPU Capability on Multi-Tenant Systems for Machine Learning: : the MI g SO lution

 Therefore, globally configuring the MIG partitions across the whole cluster is a non-polynomial (NP) problem.
 Instead of tackling this NP problem, which could result in response time violation from the optimizer on large-scale systems, \sol{} simplifies it by locally solving a polynomial problem at every GPU.
 The reason it becomes polynomially solvable at each individual GPU is that the number of MIG configurations is capped at 18, and the number of jobs is capped at 7.
 One may hypothesize that this approach would miss out on the opportunity to migrate jobs among GPUs.
 However, based on our empirical experience, the performance gain from moving jobs between GPUs globally is not necessarily beneficial compared to the overhead.
 One overhead is from solving an NP-hard problem.

-The other major source overhead is from extra checkpointing: when moving a job $J_1$ from GPU A to GPU B, GPU A needs to be re-partitioned so the jobs co-located with $J_1$ can access its resources; GPU B also needs to be re-partitioned to make space for $J_1$.
+The other major source \revision{of} overhead is from extra checkpointing: when moving a job $J_1$ from GPU A to GPU B, GPU A needs to be re-partitioned so the jobs co-located with $J_1$ can access its resources; GPU B also needs to be re-partitioned to make space for $J_1$.
 Thus, all other jobs in GPU A and B will be checkpoint-restarted, causing systemic overhead.
 The performance gain from a better global configuration diminishes with the interruption of more jobs.
 In fact, our evaluation shows that even one-time checkpointing overhead can be significant enough.
-A global optimization driven by a migration-based strategy made the design performance inefficient (excessive I/O and runtime overhead often offsetting the gains from co-location).
-This is why \sol{} adopted the simple and effective approach to solving its optimization problem as a distributed local optimization on every single GPU.